fallrisk/PayDay/libs/meowth/README.md

 # Notes

-I followed the LUA style at https://github.com/Gethe/wow-ui-source/tree/live/AddOns.
+I followed the Lua style at https://github.com/Gethe/wow-ui-source/tree/live/AddOns.

 Indent with tabs, you can use any size since tab size is based on viewer/editor